Menu

 Step 13 : Calculate that the overall screen area, combined with the width of the screen considered gives an acceptable discharge end depth

-It is key that the depth of the material bed at the end of the vibrating screen be not too high (typicall < 4*aperture size).
+It is key that the depth of the material bed at the end of the vibrating screen be not too high (typical < 4*aperture size).
 Use this calculator (vibrating screen DBD - Discharge End Bed Depth Excel calculator) to make sure it is acceptable, if not, redefine the screen width.

 2. Vibrating screen sizing Excel calculator